Dacawalay conflict: Attack

-Contemporary reporting and the December 2024 case-study document a coordinated assault by Liyuu Police detachments on Dacawalay and neighbouring hamlets.
-The assault reportedly began early in the morning, included house-to-house operations, and targeted both mediators and ordinary civilians.
-Witnesses reported shootings, abductions, deliberate arson, and looting.
-Several reports claim that video material and social-media posts circulated by perpetrators (or supporters) amplified the impact of the attack and contributed to terror among survivors.
-Reported death tolls vary across sources and remain contested.
+Reported death tolls varied across sources.
 Local community tallies and some Somaliland statements reported that approximately 135 members of the Isaaq community were killed in the attack; other outlets reported dozens to several dozen fatalities.
+The Addis Ababa-based The Reporter cited unnamed government sources reporting on more than 200 dead, while an independent researcher quoted a death toll as high as 300.
 In addition to those killed, many civilians were injured, elders and mediators were detained or disappeared, and thousands were displaced to neighbouring areas or across the border into Somaliland.
 Several sources document mass graves and hurried burials in the aftermath of the assault.
-Because of the communications blackout and restricted access for independent investigators immediately after the event, precise casualty verification is incomplete and subject to revision pending formal, independent investigation.
+Because of the communications blackout and restricted access for independent investigators immediately after the event, precise casualty verification was difficult to obtain.